On the VC-Dimension of Binary Codes: Introduction

-While this problem may be interesting in its own right, a coding-theoretic motivation is the following.
-Suppose a binary code $\cC$ with minimum distance $\Delta$ and VC-dimension $D$ is used over an \textit{errors and erasures} channel.
-For a given number of erasures $e$, let $t_e$ and $\pi_e$ be the number of \emph{bit errors} and the number of \emph{error patterns}, respectively, that the code can guarantee to detect (in the remaining $n-e$ coordinates).
-The error detection threshold pertaining to each of these quantities is the maximal number of erasures $e$ such that the respective quantity is nonzero.
-Clearly, $t_e>0$ if and only if $e<\Delta-1$, and $\pi_e>0$ if and only if $e<n-D$.
-Adopting this viewpoint, a ``good code'' is one that has high minimum distance and low VC-dimension.
-We are interested in the maximum size of such good codes.
+Besides being an interesting combinatorial problem, finding codes that have a large minimum distance as well as a small VC-dimension also admits the following coding-theoretic motivation.
+Suppose that a binary code $\cC$ with minimum distance $\Delta$ and VC-dimension $D$ is used over an \textit{errors and erasures} channel.
+Suppose there were $e$ erasures, and we are now interested in detecting whether any errors have fallen in the remaining $n-e$ coordinates.
+Let {\blue $t_e\in\{0,1,\ldots,n-e\}$ be the maximal number of errors that the code can guarantee to detect, and let $\pi_e\in\{0,1,\ldots,2^{n-e}\}$} the maximal number of distinct {\em error sequences} (of length $n-e$) that the code can guarantee to detect.
+The error detection threshold pertaining to each of these quantities is the maximal number of erasures $e$ such that the respective quantity is nonzero. {\blue If $e<\Delta-1$, then the minimum distance of the projection of $\cC$ onto the remaining $n-e$ coordinates is at least $\Delta-e>1$.
+Hence, the code can correct at least $\lfloor(\Delta-e)/2\rfloor$ errors and thus in this case $t_e>0$.
+Similarly, if $e<n-D$ then $\cC$ cannot shatter the remaining $n-e\, (>D)$ coordinates.
+Thus, there must be error sequences that result in vectors that are not contained in the projection of $\cC$ onto the remaining $n-e$ coordinates; such error sequences can clearly be detected, hence $\pi_e>0$.} Adopting this viewpoint, it is interesting to seek codes for which both error detection thresholds are high, namely codes with a large minimum distance and a small VC-dimension.
+We are interested in the maximum size of such codes.

-Note that linear codes, which can be very good in the minimum distance sense as they can achieve the Gilbert--Varshamov (GV) bound~\cite{Gilbert1952,Varshamov1957}, have a VC-dimension equal to their rate, which is the highest possible (attained by any information set).
-More generally, binary codes drawn uniformly at random, which achieve the GV bound with high probability, also have the largest possible VC-dimension with high probability.
-On the other hand, the VC-dimension for a given code size is essentially minimized by a Hamming ball, which has the smallest possible minimum distance.
-These extremal observations demonstrate the tension between increasing the minimum distance and decreasing the VC-dimension, and also allude to the fact that in order to control both the minimum distance and the VC-dimension, structured non-linear codes are required.